 The ACT Writing Test provides 40 minutes to write a unified, coherent essay about a topic that may be a subject of debate.
 The student is required to read three different points of view about the topic, clearly state his/her own perspective on the issue and analyze the relationship between his/her perspective and at least one other perspective.
 The student should develop and support ideas with reasoning and examples, organize ideas clearly and logically, and communicate ideas using standard written English.

-The ACT includes four subject scores (English, Math, Reading, Science) on the 1 to 36 scale, which are then averaged to form the overall Composite.
-The Writing Test is scored on the 2 to 12 score for four writing domains (ideas and analysis, development and support, organization, and language use and conventions), and then these scores are averaged to form an overall Writing Test score on the 2 to 12 scale.
+The ACT includes four subject scores (English, Math, Reading and Science) on the 1 to 36 scale, which are then averaged to form the overall Composite.
+The Writing Test is scored on the 2 to 12 score for 4 writing domains (ideas and analysis, development and support, organization, and language use and conventions), and then these scores are averaged to form an overall Writing Test score on the 2 to 12 scale.
 The Writing Test score in no way affects the Composite.

 Both tests offer “Score Choice,” or the option for student’s to choose which test date they would like to submit for their applications.
 Note that individual sub-test scores from different dates cannot be submitted.

-We at Sylvan Learning suggest that you take a diagnostic test for each test and see how well you do on either, where you got tripped up, and which one you feel more confident and comfortable with.
-Visit your local Sylvan Learning to check out all our college prep resources and schedule a diagnostic test today!
+We at Sylvan Learning suggest that you take a diagnostic test for each test and see how well you do on either, where you got tripped up and which one you feel more confident and comfortable with.
+Visit your local Sylvan Learning to check out all our College/University Prep resources and schedule a practice diagnostic test today!